 The formats for recording information on assets, costs, and revenues were agreed upon after several deliberations.
+Care is to be taken in intercropping situations.
 Some participants indicated that they were previously not recording items such as feeding costs for labour employed but now realise it was a large expense being overlooked.
 Traditionally the farmers used output as a measure of profit and treated all revenue as profit without subtracting expenditures.
 They claimed that the initiative led to increased transparency and therefore united families.